-Some black hat activities worked pretty well a couple years ago, but Google is getting smarter and smarter with distinguishing good SEO from bad SEO.
-And when Google finds that your site contains some black hat that might hurt you a lot.
+Some black hat activities worked pretty well a couple of years ago, but Google is getting smarter and smarter with distinguishing good SEO from bad SEO.
+And when Google finds that your site contains some black hat, that might hurt you a lot.

 Welcome to Google Penalty World!

-As you can see on a charts above, right after the Penguin 4.0 update, the visibility of this site dropped significantly due to the spammy link building that was provided.
-Google penalties are real and they hurt!
+As you can see on a chart above, right after the Penguin 4.0 update, the visibility of this site dropped significantly due to the spammy link building that was provided.
+Google penalties are real, and they hurt!

-A great example of the results of “not so white hat” SEO can be found in Tomek’s analysis on the Giphy visibility drop.
+A great example of the results of “not so white hat” SEO can be found in Tomek’s analysis of the Giphy visibility drop.

 Massive Technical Problems